How to Choose the Right SSL Certificate for Your Business

 4. Customer Trust

-- If your business relies heavily on customer trust (e.g., online stores or financial services), investing in an EV certificate can enhance your credibility.
+- If your business relies heavily on customer trust (e.g., online stores or financial services), investing in an EV SSL certificate can enhance your credibility.

 5. Compliance Requirements